monbro/opensemanticapi/README.md

 * improve performance of script
 * allow certain configurations (half done)
 * try to use http://yeoman.io/ with its structure for more compatibility and understanding

+This software is published under the MIT-License.
+See 'license' for more information.